raynebc/editor-on-fire/Building_EOF_in_Windows.md

 Next, get GLib (http://ftp.gnome.org/pub/gnome/binaries/win32/glib/2.28/glib_2.28.8-1_win32.zip).
 Extract the libglib-2.0-0.dll file from that package's bin folder and copy it to the "bin" folder in your MinGW installation.

 I've found that depending on your environment, rubberband may or may not fail to build on Windows with a message along the lines of "cannot find -lpthread", due to missing a Posix style threading library.
 If you are using MinGW's GCC distribution, you can install the mingw32-pthreads-w32 package and it seems to work just fine.
 Other distributions may require their own equivalent (ie. TDM has a "winpthreads" library).
+Most recently, I had installed the TDM release of GCC and it was actually missing the pthreads library so I had to manually get it from the pthreads-win32 website (ftp://sourceware.org/pub/pthreads-win32/dll-latest/dll/x86/) by downloading pthreadGC2.dll, renaming it to libpthread.a and placing it into the "lib" folder of my MinGW installation to satisfy MSYS.

 At last, rubberband's dependencies are met and rubberband can be built from source (http://breakfastquay.com/rubberband/).
 Extract the source folder someplace convenient like the root of your c drive.
 Back in MSYS, change to the directory with rubberband's source files, for example:
 ```